 In 1993, Lynette emigrated to New Jersey, settling in with her husband to raise their family.
 Today, Lynette is proud that her eight children, now adults, share the family’s deep-rooted entrepreneurship and independence.
-Her son, Alton, and daughter, Shevon, were no exception.
+Her son, Elton, and daughter, Shevon, were no exception.
 In 2014, the brother and sister found an ideal commercial location in East Orange, New Jersey, to run their small businesses.

 Lynette was back in Guyana at the time for an extended stay with family and friends.
-So, while she was still abroad, Lynette bought the property for her children to share—Alton would run a deli-grocery store on one side of the building while Shevon would use the other side for her shipping business.
+So, while she was still abroad, Lynette bought the property for her children to share—Elton would run a deli-grocery store on one side of the building while Shevon would use the other side for her shipping business.

 The property cost $55,000 and Lynette spent another $16,000 on architectural plans and permits for renovations.
 She never received property tax assessments and thus did not pay the first year’s property taxes.